Performance Dashboard – 2024/25 Outturn

 Customer satisfaction with Dorking Sports Centre

-• Commentary: Performance for Q3 2024/25 only is under target at 72% against a target of 80%.
+• Commentary: Performance for Q4 only is under target at 68% against a target of 80%.
 The capital expenditure to refurbish the gym, studio and reception area at Dorking Sports Centre (DSC), which was initially planned to be delivered in the first year of the contract, has been delayed.
-This was largely due to the focus on making swift improvements at Leatherhead Leisure Centre following the departure of the previous management company.
-The extensive refurbishment works at DSC are now being finalised and it is anticipated that works will commence in the summer, which should have a positive impact on the level of customer satisfaction.
+This is because GLL are investigating enhanced options to extend the gym and increase the level of capital investment.
+It is anticipated that works will commence in the summer, which should have a positive impact on the level of customer satisfaction, as will the planned reopening of the cafe.

 Customer satisfaction level for Dorking Halls